ana-cristina/ana-cristina.github.io/README.md

 This project is meant to help the Faculty of Mathematics and Computer Science to evaluate the teaching activities.

-The Github repository for this project is [GitHub Repo](https://github.com/ana-org/CourseEval)
+The Github repository for this project is [here](https://github.com/ana-org/CourseEval)